 Why take the GED® Test?

 To be eligible to take the GED® Testing Program serves all Arkansans who are 16 years or older, not enrolled in or graduated from high school, and who meet other state requirements regarding residency and testing eligibility.

 GED® Ready Test Fee- $24, or $6 per section.

 GED® Official Test Fee- $16, or $4 per section.

 The state is currently offering to cover the cost of the GED® Ready Test for students who complete an approved GED Program.
-Students must score at 9.0 in Reading, Math, and Language on a TABE test as well as pass a Computer Literacy Course and the Aztec GED Pre-Test in all four areas.
+Students must earn a scale score of 535 in Reading, Math, and Language on the TABE test as well as pass a Computer Literacy Course and the Aztec GED pre-test in all four areas.

 - A score of 145 is required in each area in order to pass.
 A score of 170-200 is considered honors.